 Step 1: Learn about Taiwan’s Government, Mandarin, and University Scholarships

 Your first job is to understand how Taiwan’s funding ecosystem works.
-The backbone for degree programs is the MOE Taiwan Scholarship, which pays tuition and academic fees up to NTD 40,000 per semester and gives a monthly living allowance of NTD 15,000 for undergraduates and NTD 20,000 for master’s and PhD students.
-This scholarship can support up to four years of undergraduate study, two years of a master’s, and four years of a doctorate, with a maximum of five years total funding per person, which is usually enough to finish a full degree in Taiwan almost completely for free if you choose your city and dorm options wisely.
+The backbone for many degree programs is the MOE Taiwan Scholarship, which pays tuition and miscellaneous academic fees up to NT$40,000 per semester and gives a monthly living allowance of NT$15,000 for undergraduates and NT$20,000 for master’s and PhD students.
+This scholarship can support up to four years of undergraduate study, two years of a master’s degree, and four years of a doctorate, with a maximum of five years of total funding per person.
+This is usually enough to cover a large part of your study costs in Taiwan, especially if you choose your city and dorm options wisely.

 If your first goal is to master Mandarin and then move into a degree program, consider the Huayu Enrichment Scholarship.
-It generally provides a monthly stipend of about NTD 25,000 for 2–12 months of intensive language study at approved language centers across Taiwan.
-Many students use Huayu funding to focus on Chinese for a year and then apply for an MOE, MOFA, or university scholarship for a degree program, entering with both stronger language and a clearer view of Taiwan.
+Current 2026 TECO and MOE calls commonly list a monthly stipend of NT$28,000 for approved Mandarin study periods, often including 2-month summer awards and 3-, 6-, 9-, or 12-month study periods at approved language centers across Taiwan.
+Many students use Huayu funding to focus on Chinese first and then apply for an MOE, MOFA, or university scholarship for a degree program, entering with stronger language skills and a clearer view of Taiwan.

 On top of government schemes, major universities run their own awards for international students.
-For example, National Taiwan University (NTU) offers an NTU Scholarship for International Degree Students that waives tuition (up to NTD 65,000 per year) and adds a monthly stipend of NTD 8,000.
-NTU also administers government awards on campus, such as the MOE and MOFA scholarships, and runs specialized programs like the Taiwan-Europe Semiconductor Scholarship, which can pay up to NTD 40,000 per month for PhD students in chip-related fields.
-Many other institutions, including National Taiwan University of Science and Technology (NTUST), National Kaohsiung University of Science and Technology, National Chengchi University (NCCU), and National Chung Hsing University (NCHU), also combine government scholarships with their own fee reductions or top-up stipends for strong applicants.
+For example, National Taiwan University (NTU) offers scholarships and financial aid for international degree students, including tuition waivers and monthly stipends for eligible students.
+NTU also administers government awards on campus, such as the MOE and MOFA scholarships, and runs specialized programs like the Taiwan-Europe Semiconductor Scholarship, which can pay up to NT$30,000 per month for master’s students and up to NT$40,000 per month for PhD students in chip-related fields.
+Many other institutions, including National Taiwan University of Science and Technology (NTUST), National Kaohsiung University of Science and Technology, National Chengchi University (NCCU), and National Chung Hsing University (NCHU), also combine government scholarships with their own tuition waivers, fee reductions, or stipends for strong applicants.

 Scholarship recipients’ stories show how powerful these combinations can be.
-Anisa Putri Kurniawati from Indonesia uses the MOE Taiwan Scholarship to fund her master’s in Industrial Management at NTUST; tuition is covered up to NTD 40,000 per semester, she receives NTD 20,000 monthly, and NTUST pays any remaining tuition above the MOE cap, leaving her effectively fully funded.
+Anisa Putri Kurniawati from Indonesia uses the MOE Taiwan Scholarship to fund her master’s in Industrial Management at NTUST; tuition is covered up to NT$40,000 per semester, she receives NT$20,000 monthly, and NTUST pays any remaining tuition above the MOE cap, leaving her effectively fully funded.
 Similarly, Thai student Mnasnan Seamorntham completed a fully funded bachelor’s in Mechanical Engineering at NTUST through the Taiwan Government (MOE) Scholarship, which covered tuition, miscellaneous fees, and a living allowance for all four years.

 Step 2: Match Your Profile to Taiwan’s Strengths and Admission Routes

 Most Taiwanese scholarships for degree programs are merit-based and heavily document-driven.
-For the MOE Taiwan Scholarship, applications are typically evaluated on your academic record, study plan, motivation letter, language ability, and recommendation letters; some TECO offices add an interview.
+For the MOE Taiwan Scholarship, applications are typically evaluated on your academic record, study plan, language ability, recommendation letters, and other documents requested by the local Taipei Economic and Cultural Office (TECO) or overseas mission; some offices may also add an interview.
 Recipients like Anisa emphasize that what makes an application stand out is coherence: her bachelor’s in Industrial Engineering, her interest in sustainable warehousing and AI, and her master’s plan at NTUST all tell one consistent story, clearly explained in her study plan and motivation letter.
 When your degree choice, past experience, and future goals line up with how Taiwan sees its role in the world, scholarship committees can picture you as a good investment.

 Step 3: Meet the Language Requirements

 One of Taiwan’s biggest advantages is that you don’t need fluent Mandarin to start.
-There are nearly 500 English-taught degree programs across the country, especially at the master’s and PhD levels.
-Programs taught in English usually ask for TOEFL, IELTS, or equivalent scores, while Chinese-taught programs often require TOCFL Level 2–3 or above; MOE scholarship guidelines give priority to applicants who submit TOCFL even for English-taught programs.
+Official study-abroad materials have listed almost 500 English-taught degree programs across the country, especially at the master’s and PhD levels.
+Programs taught in English usually ask for TOEFL, IELTS, or equivalent proof of English proficiency, while Chinese-taught or partly Chinese-taught programs may require Chinese proficiency.
+For MOE Taiwan Scholarship applicants, fully non-English-taught programs generally require a TOCFL certificate at Level 3 or above, while applicants for fully English-taught programs should provide proof of English proficiency; submitting TOCFL at an intermediate or higher level can also strengthen an application.

 Tuition-free Options for Bachelor’s Studies in Taiwan

 So, are you a recent high school graduate looking to pursue an undergraduate education in Taiwan for free?
-Luckily, some universities in Taiwan offer full tuition or fully funded scholarships for international students who want to pursue their undergraduate studies.
-These scholarships cover tuition fees, living expenses, and other costs associated with studying in Taiwan, allowing you to focus on your studies without worrying about financial expenses.
+Some universities and government programs in Taiwan offer full tuition or fully funded scholarships for international students who want to pursue undergraduate studies.
+These scholarships may cover tuition fees, living expenses, and other costs associated with studying in Taiwan, allowing you to focus on your studies without worrying as much about financial expenses.

 Here are some of the students who were able to study a bachelor’s degree in Taiwan for free!